 What will be the effects on floodplains and bushland?

-Large areas of bushland and floodplains have been inundated by floodwaters.
+Large areas of bushland and floodplains can be inundated by floodwaters.

 Native trees on floodplains are generally adapted to the natural cycle of floods and droughts that take place in Australia and they have lifecycles to match.

 Floods can trigger dormant seeds to sprout.
 Similarly, insects and reptiles may come out of resting.
 Unfortunately floods can assist weed species during an extensive inundation, by carrying weeds on currents downstream into areas where they were not previously established.